kevcodez/kevcodez-blog/docs/posts/2020-09-27-robust-apache-http-client/README.md

 * ...

 In most of these cases, a simple retry will help.
-To retry calls on errors, we can make use of the built-in `HttpRequestRetryHandler` and the `ServiceUnavailableRetryStrategy`.
+To retry HTTP calls on errors, we can make use of the built-in `HttpRequestRetryHandler` and the `ServiceUnavailableRetryStrategy`.

 Let's set up a simple closeable HTTP client first: